The practice What's different The foundation Pricing Download on the App Store →

 So why don't you respect yourself?

-And yet — in the quiet moments, when no one is watching — you still feel the gap.
-The distance between the person you perform and the person you actually are.
+You hit the goals.
+Read the books.
+Built the routines.
+And still, in the quiet moments when no one is watching, the gap is there — between the person you perform and the person you actually are.

 01